Patricia Demick

-Patricia Demick (born January 26, 1972 in Viña del Mar, Chile) is a female boxer.
+Patricia Demick (born January 26, 1972) is a female boxer.

 Biography

 Career

 While she is better known as a boxer, she has also posed as a model for various magazines, often wearing sports bikinis and boxing gloves.
 This has, in turn, made her kind of an unlikely sex symbol to her fans in Chile, and to women's boxing fans in the United States.

 Patricia Demick became an American citizen after marrying her American trainer.

 Demick's professional boxing career began on March 26, 1999, when she knocked out experienced Karen Rios in the first round, at Hialeah, Florida.
 She won her next two fights, also by knockout.

 After winning her first three fights by knockout, Demick and her managing team felt it was time to step up in her opposition's quality level, so Demick fought Puerto Rican Daisy Ocasio and former world champion Marsha Valley, losing back to back six round unanimous decisions to them.